In the world of cashback reward apps, there are generally two different types of apps.

 What Is CoinOut?

+CoinOut is a free app for iOS and Android devices that lets users earn cashback for uploading their receipts.
 If you’ve ever used receipt scanning apps like Receipt Hog, Receipt Pal, or Checkout 51, you’ll know exactly what to expect.

 But, in case you haven’t, the idea is pretty simple: all you have to do is shop, snap a photo of your receipt, and upload it through the CoinOut app to earn cashback.

 The app also functions as a digital wallet, and this is actually the foundation of CoinOut.
-The app really aims to tackle the idea that people aren’t willing to put in the effort to keep and track their loose change.
+The app aims to tackle the idea that people aren’t willing to put in the effort to keep and track their loose change.